zikula/core/UPGRADE-1.4.md

 Module Structure
 ----------------

-It is now possible to optionally place module's PHP assets directly in the module's root folder, without having to nest in `$modname/lib/$modname`.
+It is now possible to place module's PHP assets directly in the module's root folder, without having to nest in `$modname/lib/$modname`.
 Move them as follows:

     cd /path/to/MyModule